duncan-ship-it/sta20010/assignment2/assignment2.md

 ### _c.
 State appropriate hypotheses and then carry out the relevant hypothesis test, at the 5% level of significance, to determine if there is an association between the Egg size and Type of egg._

-$H_0$ (Null hypothesis): In the population, the Egg size and Type of egg are independent.
+H0 (Null hypothesis): In the population, the Egg size and Type of egg are independent.

-$H_1$ (Alternative hypothesis): In the population, the Egg size and Type of egg are dependent.
+H1 (Alternative hypothesis): In the population, the Egg size and Type of egg are dependent.

-A Chi-square test was carried out at the 95% confidence level:
+A Chi-square test was carried out at the 95% confidence level (a = 0.05, all cell counts are greater than 5):

 ```
 > chisq.test(eggs)